Sommaire

 Habits for better sleep

-- Establish a soothing little night routine, with:
+- Establish a soothing night routine, with:

 -

-- a regular bedtime;
+- regular bedtime;

-- dim lighting;
+- dimmed lighting;

 - relaxing herbal tea;